git-bauerseb/hashtable/README.md

 ### Useful macros

-To ease the use of the hashtable, you can use useful macros like the `FOREACH` macro:
+To ease the use of the hashtable, you can use macros like `FOREACH`:

 ```c
 t_hash_table* ht = ht_new(HT_INIT_CAPACITY);